Permutation-Invariant Spectral Learning via Dyson Diffusion: Conclusion

-We thank Jakiw Pidstrigach and Marc Roth for helpful discussions.
-Financial support from the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation program (Grant Agreement No. 101086182 to A.~G.), the Rhodes Trust (to T.~S.) and the Swiss National Science Foundation (to C.K. grant number 235409) are acknowledged.
+\paragraph{Acknowledgments} We thank Jakiw Pidstrigach and Marc Roth for helpful discussions.
+Financial support from the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation program (Grant Agreement No. 101086182 to A.~G.), the Rhodes Trust and EPSRC Centre for Doctoral Training in Mathematics of Random Systems: Analysis, Modelling and Simulation (EPSRC Grant EP/S023925/1) (to T.~S.) and the Swiss National Science Foundation (to C.K. grant number 235409) are acknowledged.
 This work used the Scientific Compute Cluster at GWDG, the joint data center of Max Planck Society for the Advancement of Science (MPG) and University of Göttingen.
-In part funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 405797229. \fi
+In part funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 405797229.
+We acknowledge the help of LLMs to aid in implementing standard methods.